Humangent

 This pattern has a ceiling.
 One or two static workflows is fine.
 Beyond that, the maintenance burden grows faster than the value.

 If Pattern 1's ceiling is where your current chain is sitting, join the early-access list for Humangent.
-Pattern 3 below is what's being built, and early users are shaping how levels-as-config actually behaves under real chains.
+Pattern 3 below is the Humangent model for levels-as-config.

 Pattern 2: Database-driven approval with polling